DinoscapeProgramming/Teeny-Tiny/highlighter/README.md

-# A teeny-tiny URL opener for Node.js
+# A teeny-tiny syntax highlighter for JavaScript

 ## Importation